Wildlife Exclusion

 Once entry points are identified, our technicians carefully seal them off using durable, weather-resistant materials.
 Depending on the area, this may include custom barriers.
 Openings used by protected species, like bats, will be handled with additional care to comply with state and federal guidelines.

-Common Species Targeted by Exclusion
+Common Species Targeted by Wildlife Removal in Marietta

 When you live in a beautiful area like North Georgia, you’re inevitably sharing it with wildlife.
 Below are some of the most common species that can be dealt with using comprehensive exclusion strategies.